GhoulKingR/currency-converter/README.md

 3. In the **Free Plan** box, click **Subscribe**.
 4. Create an account, or Sign in if you have one.

-You'll see the API key at the top of the page.
+In the [FixerAPI](https://apilayer.com/marketplace/fixer-api) dashboard, you'll see the API key at the top of the page.
 There is a **Copy API Key** button that you can click to copy the API key.

 ## Setting up environment variables